Team-Remastered/BetterEnd-Forge/README.md

 See: https://github.com/quiqueck/BetterEnd

 ### Contact
-If you want  to ask questions about the developpement or want to help on the project you can contact me on Discord. <br />
+If you want  to ask questions about the developpement or want to help on the project you can contact me on Discord.
 My Discord is jackbagel.